blackninja23/blackninja23.github.io/_posts/biteme-THM/2022-08-24-biteme THM.md

 ```
 @fred we need to put some brute force protection on here, remind me in the morning... jason
 ```
-*he say that he put bruteforce and i dont see some csrf token so let bruteforce*
+*he say that he put bruteforce protection and i dont see some csrf token so let bruteforce*

 **generate 4 numbers**
 ```